elainechowqz/Business-Analysis-for-a-Music-Store/README.md

 ![Genre vs Sales Values](<visualization_sales percentages by genre.pdf>)

 ### 2. Customer Segmentation and Employee Performance
-This project is divided into two parts:
+This project is divided into two parts, as outlined below.
+For more details on this two-part project, see the SQL file "Sales and Employee Performance by Country".

 **2.1 Customer Segmentation by Country:**
 I segment the customers based on their countries and analyze the corresponding sales data.